Civil Defence Emergency Management Act 2002

 You could also call this:

 If you are part of a Civil Defence Emergency Management Group, you might get compensation for loss or damage to your personal property.
-This happens when you are doing work because of a state of emergency or a transition period.
-You can get compensation for the value of any personal property that has been lost or for the diminution in value of any personal property that has been damaged.
+This can happen if you are doing work related to a state of emergency and your property gets damaged.
+You can get paid for the value of the property that was lost or the decrease in value of the property that was damaged.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.